Workforce Planning and Analytics: Using Data to Make Strategic Decisions

 Better decision-making

-With workforce analytics tools that turn employee activities into insight, leadership can visualize, measure and optimize key trends.
+Workforce analytics tools turn employee activities into insight, empowering leaders to visualize, measure and optimize key trends.

-- Which apps are used most and which aren’t, as an easy way to evaluate software licenses.
+- Which apps are used most and which aren’t, as an easy way to evaluate software license spend.

 - The work habits of remote, in-office and hybrid teams to inform office real estate decisions.